 Consistent work every single day is critical for building and managing your reputation and your brand.
 There is absolutely no quick fix.

 Do you create and share valuable content that will help your audience as opposed to content you want to create?

 Take the time to understand your audience so you can deliver what they need?
 Social media is about your community and how you can be of service to them.

 Do you have social proof?

 Social proof creates influence, increases brand awareness and allows you to reach a wider audience.
-Social proof like recommendations, testimonials, reviews and endorsements for example are powerful for showcasing your customer experience and building your reputation in the market.
+Social proof like recommendations, testimonials, reviews and endorsements are powerful for showcasing your customer experience and building your reputation in the market.

 Do you have internal processes and a social media policy in place for your team to ensure social media is used in the right way?

-Internal processes, systems and policies will help streamline your social media activity and they will manage the way social media is used in your business.
+Internal processes, systems, and policies will help streamline your social media activity and they will manage the way social media is used in your business.
 They’re absolutely critical for managing risk and your online reputation.

 Do you represent yourself well and communicate appropriately on your personal social media profiles?

-As a business owner you represent your business 24/7, there is no off button.
+As a business owner, you represent your business 24/7, there is no off button.
 Having a strategy around your personal social media activity is critical because what you post can have a big impact on your business and remember; once something is published online it’s out there forever and for everyone to see.